7 Practices to become a Better Leader

 A lot of sentiments have been speckled on what style of leadership makes a great leader.
 From a viewpoint, it would be veracious to say that leadership styles vary from person to person.
 Two of the most common leadership styles are people oriented and system oriented.
 Each of these styles has its own set of characteristics.
 But which one is superior to the other?
 Here is a breakdown.

 System oriented leaders focus on getting tasks done in order to achieve set goals or meet certain performance standards.
-They are generally less bothered with the idea of interacting with employees, and more bothered with finding solutions to meet goals.
+They are generally less bothered by the idea of interacting with employees, and more bothered with finding solutions to meet goals.
 People-oriented leadership focuses on the fulfillment, inspiration, and broad-spectrum welfare of workers.
-This style of leadership centres on collaboration and teamwork by fostering constructive relationships and outstanding communication.
+This style of leadership centers on collaboration and teamwork by fostering constructive relationships and outstanding communication.
 These models are often likened to each other, as they yield varying results under different situations.
-However, system oriented leadership tends to suffer motivation and retention glitches since they forget that the most dynamic asset within the organisation arsenal is the employee.
+However, system oriented leadership tends to suffer motivation and retention glitches since they forget that the most dynamic asset within the organization arsenal is the employee.

 Solid people skills embody the spirit of leadership.
 You should be able to relate to others the same way they relate to you.
 This requires that you get by with those who may not necessarily resonate with you.
 The best way you can flourish as a leader is to earn deference.
 In solidifying people’s skills, it is vital to be wary of what matters to your followers.
 Successful leaders understand that other people’s goals are just as important as their own.
-As such, they make time for everybody cultivating an atmosphere of trust and pride.
+As such, they make time for everybody cultivating an atmosphere of trust and transparency.

 The tasks of the Leader is to get his people from where they are to where they have not been.

 — Henry Kissinger

 2. Measure Happiness